OfficeDev/VBA-content/VBA/Excel-VBA/articles/excel-tips-for-optimizing-performance-obstructions.md

 The previous example dynamically uses **TableLookup_Value** to choose which range name (TableName1, TableName2, ...) to use for the lookup table.

 ```
 INDEX(INDIRECT("Sheet" &amp; TableLookup_Value &amp; "!$B$2:$Z$1000"), _ MATCH(RowLookup_Value,$A$2:$A$1000),MATCH(colLookup_value,$B$1:$Z$1))
 ```

 This example uses the **INDIRECT** function and **TableLookup_Value** to dynamically create the sheet name to use for the lookup table.
 This method has the advantage of being simple and able to handle a large number of tables.
-Because **INDIRECT** is a volatile function, the lookup is calculated at every calculation even if no data has changed.
+Because **INDIRECT** is a volatile single-threaded function, the lookup is single-thread calculated at every calculation even if no data has changed.
+Using this method is slow.